Draco-lang/Language-suggestions/Specification/Overloading.md

 // # Overload 1
 // - Overload 1 receives the score vector (1)
 // - There is no type incompatibility
-// - The argument matches a generic type, so the score is halved to (0.5)
+// - The argument matches a generic parameter, so the score is halved to (0.5)
 //
 // # Overload 2
 // - Overload 2 receives the score vector (1)